Wednesday, August 17, 2016

 The landowner, however, stood his ground.
 He told them: “I am not cheating you!
 I am paying you the wages you agreed to.
 Tell me: how am I cheating you?
 If I decide to be generous, do I not have that right?”
 Jesus ends with the astounding statement: “The last shall be first and the first shall be last!”

 I assume that most of us identify with the upset day laborers.
-Americans place a high value on fairness and fair-play.
+Americans place a high value on fairness.
 Jesus’ statement may not fit the criteria many of us may attribute to our concept of fair play.
 However, Jesus challenges us to step beyond our societal norms.
 The landowner was a generous man and he made the choice to pay each of his laborers a full day’s wage, regardless of whether they worked 8 full hours or only 30 minutes.
-He was fair with the workers who had worked a full day: he paid them the amount of money that they had agreed upon.
-He was not slighting them at all.
+He was fair to the workers who had worked a full day; he paid them the amount of money that they had agreed upon.

-And as we know, these workers were jealous and they grumbled.
-Are we ever jealous or resentful when someone else receives a gift, acclaim or praise for an act that we don’t think they deserved nor earned?
-Jealousy and resentment may not affect the other person.
-However, it does affect us!
+As we know, these workers were jealous and they grumbled.
+Are we ever jealous or resentful when someone else receives a gift, acclaim, or praise for an act that we think they neither deserved nor earned?
+Jealousy and resentment may not affect the other person; however, it does affect us!
 It can eat away at us and make us miserable.
-When we compare ourselves to others, we may judge ourselves as above them or below them.
-Both judgments damage the other person as well as us.
-God is the one who is the Judge.
-Not us.
-Most of us have been gifted with abundant blessings.
-Today may we give thanks for the gifts and graces that we have and thank God — and let go of judgment, envy or jealousy.
-We will be happier and more peaceful!
+When we compare ourselves to others, we typically may judge ourselves as above them or below them.
+Both judgments damage the other person as well as ourselves.